 - Salt and freshly ground pepper

-- 2 Tbsp unsalted butter
+- 2 tablespoons unsalted butter

 - 6 medium shallots, thinly sliced

-- 2 Tbsp red wine vinegar
+- 2 tablespoons red wine vinegar

 - 1/2 cup red wine

-- 2 Tbsp finely chopped Italian parsley
+- 2 tablespoons finely chopped Italian parsley

 Reduce the heat to medium, add a tablespoon of butter and the shallots.
-Season with salt and pepper and cook, stirring frequently, until the shallots are softened, about 3 to 5 minutes.
+Season with salt and pepper and cook, stirring frequently until the shallots are softened, about 3 to 5 minutes.